 The goal of the BASICS-II project is to provide farmers with access to affordable, quality-assured seeds of the cassava varieties in demand by local food and processor markets through the establishment of a commercially viable seed value chain operating across breeder, foundation, and commercial seed levels.
-It also aims to enable a more efficient dissemination and adoption of new cassava varieties to improve productivity, raise incomes of cassava growers and seed entrepreneurs, enhance gender equity and contribute to inclusive agricultural transformation in Nigeria and Tanzania.
+This value chain will enable more efficient dissemination and adoption of new varieties to improve productivity, raise incomes of cassava growers and seed entrepreneurs, enhance gender equity, and contribute to inclusive agricultural transformation in Nigeria and Tanzania.

-While the project is being implemented in collaboration with other organizations, Sahel Consulting is leading the development of the processor-associated seed system model of the project, with a goal to demonstrate that processors can produce planting material that features profit-maximizing processing characteristics for their farms and outgrowers in an economically sustainable and replicable manner.
-Sahel Consulting currently provides business advisory support to two processors, Psaltry International and Eagleson, both in Oyo State, Nigeria, and is currently evaluating several other integrated cassava processors for potential partnership on the project.
+Sahel Consulting is leading the Processor-Led Model component (PLM) of the BASICS-II project focused on the development of a processor-associated seed system.
+The goal of the PLM is to demonstrate that processors can produce planting material that features profit-maximizing processing characteristics for their farms and outgrowers in an economically sustainable and replicable manner.

 Sahel Consulting is also involved in the Institutional support activity of the BASICS-II project which is centered on business development and building the capacity of Cassava Seed Entrepreneurs (CSEs) to transform the cassava seed sector.

 Give us a call or leave a message, we endeavour to answer all enquiries within 24 hours on business days.